saimdinky/nestJs-with-typrORM/README.md

 ## 🛠️ Technologies

 - **Backend**: NestJS with TypeScript
-- **Database**: TypeORM with support for PostgreSQL, MySQL, MariaDB, SQLite, and more
+- **Database**: TypeORM with MySQL support (configured and optimized), also supports PostgreSQL, MariaDB, SQLite, and more
 - **Authentication**: JWT with Passport strategies
 - **API Contracts**: TsRest for type-safe APIs
 - **Validation**: Zod schemas for runtime type safety